 2. Tactics Used by Scammers

-Two prominent schemes were discussed to illustrate how criminals operate:
+Two prominent schemes that illustrate how criminals operate include:

 - The Romance Scam (commonly referred to as “Pig Butchering”): Scammers build trust with victims through social media or dating apps, encouraging fake high-yield investments.
 They often use AI-generated identities and impersonate multiple roles during live calls.